ZTiKnl/sara/README.md

 (all these plugins are incomplete, and will be finished soon)

 ### Audio in/out issues:
-The only advise I can give is to make sure that alsa has the correct in/output device registered.
+The only advise I can give is to make sure that alsa has the correct in/output device registered
 My raspi:
 ```
 ztik@sara:~/ $ arecord -l